cloudflare/cloudflare-docs/content/d1/learning/importing-data.md

 * Ensure you are importing data in SQL format (typically with a `.sql` file extension).
 See [how to convert SQLite files](#converting-sqlite-database-files) if you have a `.sqlite3` database dump.
 * Make sure the schema is [SQLite3](https://www.sqlite.org/docs.html) compatible.
 You cannot import data from a MySQL or PostgreSQL database into D1, as the types and SQL syntax are not directly compatible.
 * If you have foreign key relationships between tables, ensure you are importing the tables in the right order.
-You cannot refer to a table that does not yet exist.
+You can't refer to a table that doesn't yet exist.
+* If you get `"cannot start a transaction within a transaction"`, make sure you have removed `BEGIN TRANSACTION` and `COMMIT` from your dumped SQL statements.

 ## Next Steps